What is Pupil Premium?

-We are committed to using our Pupil Premium funding to support our students, aiming to tackle and remove barriers to progress.
+We are committed to using our Pupil Premium funding to support our students, aiming to identify and overcome barriers to progress.
 The performance and well-being of our disadvantaged students is tracked diligently to inform the strategies introduced for each individual.

 How have we spent Pupil Premium funding (2018/19) and what was the impact?

-The school received £95,324 in Pupil Premium funding for 2016-17 to support 102 students recognised as ‘disadvantaged’.
-This represented 14.5% of the total number of students on roll.
-In this same period, the School spent £96,112 on supporting disadvantaged students.
+The school received approximately £94,000 in Pupil Premium funding for 2018-19 to support 102 students recognised as ‘disadvantaged’.
+This represented 14% of the total number of students on roll.

 Funds obtained through Pupil Premium were used to support the learning of all eligible students, both academically and non-academically.
 This included supporting specific staffing roles within the school to effectively monitor student performance, lead on interventions and work with teaching colleagues to help improve outcomes.

 During 2018-19, this money was spent in the following ways:

-To improve the outcomes for our Pupil Premium students the School’s Intervention Coordinator and other supporting staff developed their roles in order to offer increasingly bespoke support, earlier intervention in all year groups and improved monitoring and evaluation of impact as well as disseminating this information more widely across the school.
+To improve the outcomes for our Pupil Premium students the School’s Intervention Coordinator and other supporting staff continued in their roles offering increasingly bespoke support, earlier intervention in all year groups and improved monitoring and evaluation of impact as well as disseminating this information widely across the school.